This website is promoting and paying a

 Life: four (4)

-for a total of seventy-four (77) members in good standing.
+for a grand total of seventy-nine (79) members in good standing.

-The Chapter also has other eligible non members.
+The Chapter also has several other eligible non members.

 the actual number of possible eligible members living in the Chapter area is unknown.

 Boehme, Nelson (Bernice) - Bromilow, John - Burchat, Benedict (Helen) -